Ummu6/-MyFirstRepo/README.md

-This is my first repository created as part of a Github learning task
+This is my first repository created as part of a GitHub learning task